kenji0011/kenji0011/README.md

 I'm a student diving into the world of programming with a focus on **Python** and **Java**.
 I love building small projects, solving problems, and learning something new every day.
 When I'm not coding, you’ll probably find me gaming casually or exploring tech tutorials.

-- I’m currently learning core programming concepts and OOP
-- I’m always exploring new tools and libraries
-- Ask me about Python basics, Java fundamentals
-- I enjoy indie games and RPGs in my free time
-- "Learning is a superpower" – that's my motto!

 ---